 At the hotel

 Terraced garden, laundry services, free WiFi throughout the hotel.
-In rooms: King-size beds, a well-stocked in-room pantry, flatscreen TV, Robert’s radio, Cowshed toiletries.
+In rooms: King-size beds, a well-stocked in-room pantry, flatscreen TV, Robert’s radio, Ren toiletries.

 Our favourite rooms

 We like room three, one of the Cosy Rooms, which more than merits its name thanks to its own working fireplace.
-The Spacious Rooms have in-room bath tubs for romantic fire-side soaks.
+The Spacious Rooms have in-room bath tubs (must be requested when booking) for romantic fire-side soaks.
 If it’s a room with a view you’re after, ask for one in the part of the hotel that was once a theatre, as many of these rooms look out to sea.

 Found outside on the walled terrace, the heated pool is surrounded by wicker chairs and parasol-covered tables – the perfect place for an after-dip drink.